German Economy Shrinks Slightly In Third Quarter - UrduPoint

 German Economy Shrinks Slightly In Third Quarter

-The economy contracted by 0.1 percent quarter-on-quarter, Federal statistics agency Destatis said in preliminary figures.
+The economy contracted by 0.1 percent quarter-on-quarter, Federal statistics agency Destatis said in preliminary figures, dragged down by lower household spending.

-The performance was better than expected, with analysts surveyed by FactSet predicting a contraction of 0.2 percent.
+Analysts surveyed by FactSet had predicted a sharper contraction of 0.2 percent.

 More surprisingly, Destatis said revised data showed the economy stagnated in the first quarter and did not shrink as previously thought, meaning Germany dodged a technical recession of two consecutive quarters of contraction around the turn of the year.